lorenzo-arcioni/BioSwiftAnalytics/youtube-tutorial-script.md

 ### [Section 9: Conclusion]

 **Host**: "And that’s it!
 You’ve successfully installed and set up BioswiftAnalytics using Docker.
 Now you’re ready to dive into your bioinformatics analyses with a powerful set of tools at your disposal.
 If you found this tutorial helpful, please give it a thumbs up and subscribe to our channel for more tutorials like this.
-Thanks for watching, and happy analyzing!"
+In the next tutorial, I'll show you how to use the first notebook of this series.
+So see you in the next video!"

 *up to 10 mins*
 ## Jupyter notebook for Hit Rate Comparison (AnnoRate)